-Coconut Oil for a Dogs Skin
+Coconut Oil for Dogs

 - To care for your dog’s coat, you need a very small amount of coconut oil.
 In no case do not water the animal with melted butter!
 Take some pea or nut size oil depending on the length of the dog’s hair, rub it in your palm and then apply it on the animal’s wet coat, stroking in the direction of hair growth.